ChangLab/ATACPrimerTool/README.md

 ```

 Pipeline output will be in the located in the `APT_practice/APT_test` directory.
 Coordinates of optimal ATAC-qPCR regions are saved in bed file format named with the prefix of the input bed file name, followed by `_qPCR_regions_corrX.X_covX.bed`, where `X.X` and `X` are the correlation and coverage parameters.

-**Note:** If the pipeline fails, rerun it will the additional parameter `-R` or `--recover` to overwrite lock files.
-Outputs that have already been correctly produced will not be regenerated.

 ## Designing normalization controls